icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 ### Visualizations

+- [All Transit](https://all-transit.com) - Interactive GTFS route and schedule animation (for U.S. cities) using Mapbox GL JS, Deck.gl and Transitland.
+Github repository [here](https://github.com/kylebarron/all-transit).
+- [fastest-bus-analysis-in-the-west](https://github.com/vta/fastest-bus-analysis-in-the-west) - A python Pandas script that combines Ridership/APC, Swiftly speed and dwell data, bus stop inventory, GTFS, and geospatial shapes to create a stop by stop, route by route, time grouping filterable dataset for cross-analyses.
+The dataset is then visualized in [Tableau](https://public.tableau.com/profile/vivek7797#!/vizhome/stopsandspeedanalyses/Story1) to help VTA Planners find places to make bus and rail network faster and more reliable through speedups methods like stop consolidation and dedicated lanes.
+- [gtfspy-webviz](https://github.com/CxAalto/gtfspy-webviz) - Web application for animation and visualization of GTFS data using [gtfspy](https://github.com/CxAalto/gtfspy).
+- [gtfs-visualizations](https://github.com/cmichi/gtfs-visualizations) - Open-source NodeJS application for visualizing the routes of GTFS datasets.
+- [Mapnificent](https://www.mapnificent.net/) - Shows areas you can reach with public transport in a given time.
+Open-source [on GitHub](https://github.com/mapnificent/mapnificent), live at https://www.mapnificent.net/.
+- [MIT COAXS](http://mittransportanalyst.github.io/) - Co-creative Planning of Transit Corridors using Accessibility-Based Stakeholder Engagement (shows route scenarios using [OpenTripPlanner Analyst](http://www.opentripplanner.org/analyst/)).
 - [MOTIS](https://motis-project.de/) - Intermodal Mobility Information System including [visualization](https://europe.motis-project.de/)
-- [Visualizing MBTA Data](http://mbtaviz.github.io/) - Interactive graphs that show how people use Boston's subway system.
-- [MIT COAXS](http://mittransportanalyst.github.io/) - Co-creative Planning of Transit Corridors using Accessibility-Based Stakeholder Engagement (shows route scenarios using [OpenTripPlanner Analyst](http://www.opentripplanner.org/analyst/)).
+- [MTA Frequency](http://www.tyleragreen.com/maps/new_york/) - Frequency visualization of subways and buses in New York City built using [Transitland](https://transit.land/).
+- [SEPTA Rail OTP Report](https://apps.phor.net/septa/) - An online on-time performance reporing & drill down tool using GTFS.
+- [TNExT](https://github.com/ODOT-PTS/TNExT) - Transit Network Explorer Tool (TNExT) is a web-based software tool developed for the visualization, analysis, and reporting of regional and statewide transit networks in the state of Oregon.
+- [Toronto Transit Explorer](https://github.com/sidewalklabs/totx) - A Java application that visualizes transit, biking and walking accessibility across the city of Toronto.
+Live version hosted [here](https://totx.sidewalklabs.com/).
+Uses a modified version of [R5](https://github.com/conveyal/r5) for routing.
+- [TransitFlow](https://github.com/transitland/transitland-processing-animation) Animate GTFS data around the world using Processing and Transitland.
 - [TRAVIC Transit Visualization Client](http://tracker.geops.ch/) - Visualizes vehicles moving based on static GTFS data (and sometimes realtime data).
 Supports over 260 cities.
 Github account for geOps organization is [here](https://github.com/geops).
-- [MTA Frequency](http://www.tyleragreen.com/maps/new_york/) - Frequency visualization of subways and buses in New York City built using [Transitland](https://transit.land/).
 - [Traze](https://traze.app/) by [Veridict](https://www.veridict.com) - Visualization of public transport vehicles from all over the world.
 Collaborate with other users to get real-time updates even when it is not available from the agency.
 Based on a number of sources, including GTFS and GTFS-RT.
 (Previously known as [Livemap24](https://www.livemap24.com)).
-- [SEPTA Rail OTP Report](https://apps.phor.net/septa/) - An online on-time performance reporing & drill down tool using GTFS.
-- [TransitFlow](https://github.com/transitland/transitland-processing-animation) Animate GTFS data around the world using Processing and Transitland.
-- [All Transit](https://all-transit.com) - Interactive GTFS route and schedule animation (for U.S. cities) using Mapbox GL JS, Deck.gl and Transitland.
-Github repository [here](https://github.com/kylebarron/all-transit).
-- [gtfspy-webviz](https://github.com/CxAalto/gtfspy-webviz) - Web application for animation and visualization of GTFS data using [gtfspy](https://github.com/CxAalto/gtfspy).
-- [Mapnificent](https://www.mapnificent.net/) - Shows areas you can reach with public transport in a given time.
-Open-source [on GitHub](https://github.com/mapnificent/mapnificent), live at https://www.mapnificent.net/.
-- [Toronto Transit Explorer](https://github.com/sidewalklabs/totx) - A Java application that visualizes transit, biking and walking accessibility across the city of Toronto.
-Live version hosted [here](https://totx.sidewalklabs.com/).
-Uses a modified version of [R5](https://github.com/conveyal/r5) for routing.
-- [fastest-bus-analysis-in-the-west](https://github.com/vta/fastest-bus-analysis-in-the-west) - A python Pandas script that combines Ridership/APC, Swiftly speed and dwell data, bus stop inventory, GTFS, and geospatial shapes to create a stop by stop, route by route, time grouping filterable dataset for cross-analyses.
-The dataset is then visualized in [Tableau](https://public.tableau.com/profile/vivek7797#!/vizhome/stopsandspeedanalyses/Story1) to help VTA Planners find places to make bus and rail network faster and more reliable through speedups methods like stop consolidation and dedicated lanes.
-- [TNExT](https://github.com/ODOT-PTS/TNExT) - Transit Network Explorer Tool (TNExT) is a web-based software tool developed for the visualization, analysis, and reporting of regional and statewide transit networks in the state of Oregon.
+- [Visualizing MBTA Data](http://mbtaviz.github.io/) - Interactive graphs that show how people use Boston's subway system.

 ### GTFS